DryLabRebel/twinSimulator/README.md

 *Check* (14-05-2021) - - Can I simulate twin data
-*Check* (14-05-2021) - - Can I write executable R scripts *Check* (15-05-2021) - - Can modify the script to accept input
+*Check* (14-05-2021) - - Can I write executable R scripts *Check* (15-05-2021) - - Can modify the script to accept input Can I tidy up the simulated data, and save it a dataframe? (\*.txt)